MatheusGrou/Matheus-Grou/README.md

 # Hi, I'm Matheus 👋

-I'm a Software Engineer student currently based in Ireland 🇮🇪
+I'm a Software Engineer student currently based in Brazil
 I work mainly with **JavaScript** and have basic knowledge of **Python**.

 ## 🧠 Skills